Frunnze/LFAF_Lab_1/reports/lab_5_report/lab_5_report.md

 * Lexical analysis - the process of categorizing the elements of your string; it would output the tokens like (toke_type, token_value (lexeme));
 * Regular expression - an expression that is used as a searching pattern in a string; in other words, it is a generalization of the elements that you want to find in the string.

+## Objectives:
+1. To understand what lexical analysis is.
+2. To get familiar with the inner workings of a lexer/scanner/tokenizer.
+3. To implement a sample lexer of Python programming language and to show how it works.
+4. To read references 1 and 2.
+5. To create the report.

 ## Implementation description: